 Upcomers is designed to support disciplined, responsible trading and long term consistency.
-To protect that environment, we restrict behaviors that resemble gambling, uncontrolled risk taking, or attempts to bypass risk controls.
+To protect that environment, we restrict behaviors that resemble gambling, uncontrolled risk taking or attempts to bypass risk controls.

 Certain behaviors and approaches are considered inconsistent with responsible trading and may be treated as a breach of our rules, including the prohibited strategies described in our Help Center article "What trading strategies are prohibited at Upcomers".